 While this museum doesn’t collect any art, it serves as a space where modern artists connect with the Aspen community.
 What’s cool about Aspen Art Museum is that has free exhibits showcasing little-known and under-appreciated artists and offers a fresh outlook on contemporary art through various events.

 If you have been to Colorado before, there’s a chance you already know that the state is a heaven for beer lovers.
 Colorado has hundreds of micro breweries where you can try local craft beer and even go on a beer tasting tour in Denver that is geared toward travelers who want to enjoy the best of the Denver beer scene.

-But if you are in Aspen, you absolutely should visit Aspen Brewing Company, a brew house located in downtown Aspen.
+But if you are in Aspen, you absolutely should visit Aspen Brewing Company, a popular brew house in downtown Aspen.
 The venue offers a variety of locally made beer tastes.

 17. Mountain biking

-You already know that this city is a heaven for all things outdoors, but let’s not forget about the mountain, one of the most fun things to do in Aspen for outdoor junkies.
+You already know that this city is a heaven for all things outdoors, but let’s not forget about mountain biking, one of the most fun things to do in Aspen in summer.

-Even if you don’t have a mountain bike, you can easily rent one in Aspen in places like.
+Even if you don’t have a mountain bike, you can easily rent one.
 Aspen has many bike trails for all levels, so whether you are a newbie or a pro you will find a multitude of trails ranging from easy paved trails in the city’s downtown to challenging trails that will give you a healthy dose of adrenaline.

 Sky Mountain Park in Snowmass Village is a perfect middle ground thanks to small climbs and many scenic features along the way, that make for a fun ride.